 - High irritability

-- Self-harming individuals with personality disorder
+- Self-harming individuals with a personality disorder

 - Cluster B personality disorders